hed-standard/hed-schemas/README.md

 | Correction of wiki syntax such as closing tags. | Patch |

 **Note:** It is an official policy that once in a schema, a node will not be removed.
-If a node becomes out-of-date, a `deprecated` tag will be added as an attribute.
+If a node becomes out-of-date, a `deprecated` attribute will be added to the tag in the schema.
 Suggested replacement tags should be included in the node description.
-A suggested replacement should be added to the tag_patch table.
+A suggested replacement should be added to the tag patch table.

 ## HED generations and schema versions
 The HED system has gone through two major restructurings since the original system